asharmas23/smart_shoe_stick_blind/README.md

 - **Obstacle Detection**: Advanced ultrasonic sensors scan the environment to identify obstacles.
 - **Tactile Feedback**: Shoes equipped with vibration motors alert users to obstacles in their path.
 - **Auditory Assistance**: The smart stick provides voice feedback, offering guidance and alerting to nearby objects.
+- **Smart Stick Functionality**: Utilizes triangular similarity for precise distance estimation of obstacles.
+The system is calibrated against known distances to ensure accuracy.
+Additionally, it can discern the direction of movement of obstacles, informing the user whether they are approaching or moving away.
 - **Technical Foundation**: Utilizes Arduino for real-time sensor data processing and Raspberry Pi for higher-level computations and future AI enhancements.

 ## Getting Started